skillrepos/adv-k8s-v2/codespace-labs.md

 ![Updating affinity](./images/lab3step8.png?raw=true "Updating affinity")

-9. Now, upgrade the deployment with the recreate-pods option to see the changes take effect.
+9. Save your changes and upgrade the deployment with the recreate-pods option to see the changes take effect.

 ```
 helm upgrade -n affin affin --recreate-pods .